-The current AER documentation for its STPIS15 and bench-marking16 define a momentary interruption as being less than one minute.
+The current AER documentation for its STPIS and benchmarking define a momentary interruption as being less than one minute.
 The current definition based on one minute would generally allow sufficient time to attempt to restore the supply of electricity with several auto-recloser operations.
 However, not all distribution automation systems could operate this quickly due to the more complex operations they are able to attempt in order to restore the supply.

-If the allowed duration of momentary interruptions and momentary interruption events is extended to three minutes, there would be an improved alignment between the response capability of many distribution automation systems and the performance measures (ie to operate within the time-frame defined for a momentary interruption).
-For the majority of networks, where distribution automation systems have not yet been deployed in scale, this would provide the potential to reduce the cost of implementing distribution automation systems to operate within the momentary interruption threshold.
-In conjunction with favourable STPIS incentives the increased adoption of distribution automation systems could lead to economic investment to improve reliability performance.
+Allowing the duration of momentary interruptions and momentary interruption events to extend to three minutes would allow the distributors greater flexibility in the design of their distribution automation systems.
+For the majority of networks, where distribution automation systems have not yet been deployed in scale, this change would provide the potential to reduce the cost of implementing distribution automation systems.
+In conjunction with an effective incentive scheme, the increased flexibility and potential for reduced cost of distribution automation systems.
+This increased investment in distribution automation systems.
+This increased investment in distribution would be expected to reduce the number of sustained interruptions by automatically restoring supply to more customers, thus improving reliability performance.